Roy Campbell (poet): Final years and death

 Campbell returned to his home in Portugal on 14 May 1954.
 He learned that his daughter Tess had been seeing a man named Ignatius Custodio and that, due to her pregnancy, a rushed wedding was being planned.
-Even though Custodio was "bitterly anti-clerical," he grudgingly agreed to Tess' insistence on having a Roman Catholic Nuptial Mass, which took place on 7 August 1954.
-Within two weeks, however, Ignatius deserted Tess for another woman.
+Even though Custodio was "bitterly anti-clerical", he grudgingly agreed to Tess' insistence on having a Roman Catholic Nuptial Mass, which took place on 7 August 1954.
+Within two weeks, however, Custodio deserted Tess for another woman.
 After the birth of his grandson, Campbell wrote to Charles Ley in February 1955, "Tess's baby is doing fine.
 His name – Francisco.
 The father called him after Frank Sinatra: but we say we called him after the Caudillo."

-During the summer of 1954, Campbell found himself again sick with malaria and spent much time in bed translating Spanish plays for the BBC.
+During the summer of 1954, Campbell found himself again sick with malaria and spent much time in bed translating verse dramas from the Spanish Golden Age for the BBC.
 During the 1950s, Campbell was also a contributor to The European, a magazine published in France and edited by Diana Mosley.
 The European could also boast contributions from Ezra Pound and Henry Williamson.

 After Campbell's conversion to Catholicism, he wrote spiritual verse.
-Campbell also wrote travel guides and children's literature.
+He also wrote travel guides and children's literature.
 He began translating poetry from languages such as Spanish, Portuguese, Latin, and French.
 Among the poets he translated were Spanish poet Francisco de Quevedo, the Portuguese poet Fernando Pessoa, the Brazilian poet Manuel Bandeira, the Ancient Roman poet Horace, and the Nicaraguan poet Rubén Darío.
 Campbell also produced translations into English of Federico García Lorca, a Spanish poet, outspoken Marxist, and homosexual, who was abducted and murdered by the Nationalists at the outbreak of the Spanish Civil War.
 In a self-deprecating poem titled "On the Martyrdom of F. Garcia Lorca", Campbell wrote: